What is the Medicare Donut Hole?

 The Donut Hole

-Most Medicare Prescription Drug Plans have a coverage gap (also called the donut hole”).
-This means there’s a temporary limit on what the drug plan will cover for drugs.
-Not everyone will enter the coverage gap.
-The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
-In 2016, once you and your plan have spent $3,310 on covered rugs, you’re in the coverage gap.
-This amount may change each year.
-Also, people with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.
-In practice, this means that after an individual and their drug plan have spent a certain amount of money for covered drugs, the enrollee must pay all subsequent drug costs at retail rate out-of-pocket up to a yearly limit.
-A person’s yearly deductible, coinsurance/copayments, and what a person pays while in the coverage gap all count toward this out-of-pocket yearly limit.
-The limit doesn’t include premiums paid monthly or what a person pays for drugs that aren’t covered by the drug plan.
+Most Medicare Prescription Drug Plans have a coverage gap which is also referred to as the “donut hole.”
+This means that the drug plan places a temporary limit on what it will cover for drugs.
+The coverage gap begins after you and your drug plan together have spent a specific amount for covered drugs for that year.
+This amount in 2017 is $3,700 and may change each year.
+Once you and your plan reach this limit, you will pay no more than 40% of the price for brand names prescription drugs and up to 51% for generic prescription drugs.
+A person’s yearly deductible, coinsurance/co-payments, and what a person pays while in the coverage gap all count toward this yearly limit.
+The limit doesn’t include premiums paid monthly, pharmacy dispensing fees or what a person pays for drugs that aren’t covered by the drug plan.

 How costly can the coverage gap be?

-This means that while enrollees are in the donut hole, the coverage gap can amount to thousands of dollars.
-In other words, while in the donut hole enrollees must pay 100% of the retail cost of their drugs until they have spent a set amount.
-Some prescription drug plans offer minimal coverage on things like generic drugs while enrollees are in the donut hole, though these types of plans will usually charge a higher monthly premium.
-Once an enrollee reaches the total out-of-pocket limit during the coverage gap, they are bumped into “catastrophic coverage.”
-Catastrophic coverage guarantees that once an enrollee has spent up to his or her plan’s out-of-pocket limit for covered prescriptions the person will only pay a nominal coinsurance fee or copayment for their drugs for the rest of the year.
-In 2016, Medicare will pay 42% of the price for generic drugs during the coverage gap.
-You’ll pay the remaining 58% of the price.
-What you pay for generic drugs during the coverage gap will decrease each year until it reached 25% in 2020.
-The coverage for generic drugs works differently from the discount for brand-name drugs.
+While enrollees are in the donut hole, the coverage gap could amount to thousands of dollars.
+Once an enrollee reaches the total out-of-pocket limit during the coverage gap, which is $4,950 in 2017, they are bumped out of the coverage gap and into “catastrophic coverage.”
+Catastrophic coverage guarantees that once an enrollee has spent up to his or her plan’s out-of-pocket limit for covered prescriptions the person will only pay a nominal coinsurance fee or co-payment for their prescription drugs for the rest of the year.
+What you pay for generic prescription drugs during the coverage gap will decrease each year until it reaches 25% in 2020.
+This is different from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.